All Posts

 • A public league website that updates automatically with schedules, standings, team pages, player profiles, and game recaps

-• Live scorebugs that drop into any streaming software as browser sources and update in real time via WebSocket -- controlled from your phone
+• Live scorebugs that drop into any streaming software as browser sources and update in real time via WebSocket — controlled from a phone or tablet courtside

 • Full stat tracking with per-game box scores that roll up into season leaderboards, team stats, and player profiles

-• Tournament management with round robin pools, single elimination brackets, and hybrid formats
+• Tournament management with round-robin pools, single-elimination brackets, and hybrid formats — auto-advance, re-seeding, the works

 • Streaming integration with YouTube live embeds that automatically convert to VOD replays

-• Sponsor management with tiered levels and automated pop-ups during broadcasts
+• Sponsor management with tiered levels, on-stream pop-ups, and per-sponsor reporting

-• A media gallery for game photos tagged by season, team, and tournament
+• A media gallery for game photos, taggable by season, team, and tournament

-Everything is built mobile-first because league organizers are running things from the gym, not a desk.
-The admin panel works on your phone.
-The scorebug control panel works on your phone.
-Stats entry works on your phone.
+Everything is built mobile-first because the people running game day are doing it from the gym, not a desk.
+The admin panel works on a phone.
+The scorebug control panel works on a tablet.
+Stat entry works one-handed.

-Public league site showing schedule, standings, and live game card
+Public league site showing schedule, standings, and a live game card

 Who this is for